jh3nd3rs0n/jargyle/README.md

 ```

+#### 5. 14.
+6. Using Firewall Rules for SOCKS5 UDP Traffic

+You can specify firewall rules for UDP traffic between a UDP client and a UDP peer in either of the following settings:

+-   `socks5.onUdpAssociate.inboundSocks5UdpRules`
+-   `socks5.onUdpAssociate.outboundSocks5UdpRules`

-A SOCKS5 reply rule has the following fields:
+A SOCKS5 UDP rule has the following additional fields:

--   `ruleAction` : Specifies the action to take.
-Value can be either of the following: `ALLOW`, `DENY`.
-This field is required.
 -   `clientAddressRange` : Specifies the address range for the client address.
 This field is optional.
 -   `method` : Specifies the negotiated SOCKS5 method.
 Value can be any of the following: `NO_AUTHENTICATION_REQUIRED`, `USERNAME_PASSWORD`, `GSSAPI`.
 This field is optional.
 -   `user` : Specifies the user if any after the negotiated SOCKS5 method.
 This field is optional.
--   `command` : Specifies the command type of the SOCKS5 request.
-Value can be any of the following: `CONNECT`, `BIND`, `UDP_ASSOCIATE`, `RESOLVE`.
+-   `peerAddressRange` : Specifies the address range for the peer address.
 This field is optional.
--   `desiredDestinationAddressRange` : Specifies the address range for the desired destination address of the SOCKS5 request.
-This field is optional.
--   `desiredDestinationPortRange` : Specifies the port range for the desired destination port of the SOCKS5 request.
-This field is optional.
--   `serverBoundAddressRange` : Specifies the address range for the server bound address of the SOCKS5 reply.
-This field is optional.
--   `serverBoundPortRange` : Specifies the port range for the server bound port of the SOCKS5 reply.
-This field is optional.
--   `logAction` : Specifies the logging action to take if the rule applies.
-Value can be either of the following: `LOG_AS_WARNING`, `LOG_AS_INFO`.
-This field is optional.

-Address ranges in the `clientAddressRange` field, the `desiredDestinationAddressRange` field, and the `serverBoundAddressRange` field can be specified in the following formats:

--   `ADDRESS` : Range is limited to a single address expressed in `ADDRESS`
--   `ADDRESS1-ADDRESS2` : Range is limited to addresses between the address expressed in `ADDRESS1` (inclusive) and the address expressed in `ADDRESS2` (inclusive)
--   `regex:REGULAR_EXPRESSION` : Range is limited to domain names that match the regular expression expressed in `REGULAR_EXPRESSION`

-Port ranges in the `desiredDestinationPortRange` field and the `serverBoundPortRange` field can be specified in the following formats:

--   `PORT` : Range is limited to a single port number expressed in `PORT`
--   `PORT1-PORT2` : Range is limited to port numbers between the port number expressed in `PORT1` (inclusive) and the port number expressed in `PORT2` (inclusive)

-### 5. 17.
-Using Firewall Rules for SOCKS5 UDP Traffic

-You can specify firewall rules for UDP traffic between a UDP client and a UDP peer in either of the following settings:

--   `socks5.onUdpAssociate.inboundSocks5UdpRules`
--   `socks5.onUdpAssociate.outboundSocks5UdpRules`

 Partial command line example: